AgentxboxTheDev/7UR8IO.exe/README.md

 you'll get the desktop

 **step 2:**
-double click terminal, then copy and paste the code from
+double click terminal, then copy and paste the code from **script.txt**

 **step 3:**
 press enter when you pasted this script